 Before diving into link building there are a few basics things you should know first:

 Every webpage has some sort of authority in Google’s eyes.
 This comes from a few different factors but the most important one is Google’s internal Pagerank calculation.
 Once upon a time, Google displayed their Pagerank calculation for every URL publicly.
 They would update all Pagerank scores every few months which gave you an idea of the authority and power of a webpage.
 This is no more, unfortunately.
 A few years ago Google stopped showing Pagerank publicly.

 Since we no longer could go to Google to find the Pagerank of a webpage or a website, third-party metrics started popping up and becoming more popular.
 The 2 most common are MOZ with their PA/DA (Page Authority and Domain Authority) calculations and Majestic with their TF/CF (Trust Flow and Citation Flow) calculations.
 Both of these companies use their huge link indexes to try and calculate how Google might be perceiving the power and authority of each webpage and website.

 When link building, knowing the metrics and authority of web pages is very important.
-Although people can argue the validity of these 3rd party metrics, they at least give us an idea of a webpage’s value when it comes to link building.
+Although people can argue the validity of these 3rd party metrics, they at least give us an idea of web page’s value when it comes to link building.
 This brings us to link juice.